Coast FIRE by Age: A Smarter, Low-Stress Path to Financial Freedom

 There are several advantages of pursuing Coast FIRE, many of which depend on each individual’s personal circumstances and preferences:

-It provides peace of mind.
-Knowing your retirement is covered can alleviate substantial and long-term financial anxiety and bring a sense of security.
+• It provides peace of mind.
+Knowing your retirement is taken care of can alleviate financial anxiety and bring a sense of security.

 Photo by Holly Mandarich on Unsplash.